A few years ago I had the pleasure of experiencing TD Jakes preaching the house down.

 TD Jakes is the Bishop of The Potter’s House.

-He is recognised as one of the stand out leaders of the church in America.
+He is recognized as one of the stand-out leaders of the church in America.
 His megachurch in Dallas attracts thousands and his ministry impacts people around the globe.

 It was an amazing experience to sit under this most remarkable preacher.

 I love learning how to preach better.
 Church growth is impacted by preaching and helps turn believers into disciples of Jesus.